-ANCB The Metropolitan Laboratory in collaboration with the Institute for Cultural History and Theory, Humboldt Universität zu Berlin, and the Universidad de Buenos Aires.
+In collaboration with the Institute for Cultural History and Theory, Humboldt Universität zu Berlin and the Universidad de Buenos Aires

-The Public Debate at ANCB on "From Research to Design - Mobility" will take place in the framework of the KOSMOS Summer University 2012 on Mobility.
+This Lab Talk will take place in the framework of the KOSMOS Summer University 2012 on Mobility.
 "The Summer University does not gather classic mobility research but tries to think and design mobility anew (...).
 In the process the metropolis is apprehended as a space of encounters and collisions."
-This public debate will present three positions on the application of knowledge: from the natural sciences, architecture, and art.
+The Lab Talk will present three positions on the application of knowledge: from the natural sciences, architecture, and art.
 The discussion that follows will assist the participants of the Summer University as they move from the research to the design stages of their projects and will draw from the experience and input of the wider audience.

-Dietmar Leyk, Research Manager, ANCB The Metropolitan Laboratory, Berlin
+Dietmar Leyk, Research Manager, ANCB The Aedes Metropolitan Laboratory, Berlin

 Introduction and Moderation